Secure Multisig Smart Contract Development

 Development of a web application for Enviok

-Most tasks are covered by Safe (Gnosis Safe) — an audited contract with 4+ years on mainnet, $100B+ under management, support for all EVM networks.
-Under the hood — an M-of-N threshold scheme: M signatures out of N authorized owners.
-Safe stores transactions on chain, each owner signs off-chain (EIP-712 structured data), when M signatures are collected — anyone can execute.
+For most use cases, Safe (Gnosis Safe) suffices—an audited contract with 4+ years on mainnet, $100B+ under management, support for all EVM networks.
+Under the hood, it implements an M-of-N threshold scheme with off-chain signatures via EIP-712.
+Safe stores transactions on-chain; each owner signs structured data, and once M signatures are collected, anyone can execute.

 • Non-standard authorization logic (timelock + multisig + DAO vote)